 - Repeat this about 3 – 5 times.

-Benefits of Uttanpadasana (The Raised Leg Pose):
+Benefits of Uttanpadasana (The Raised Leg Pose)

-- Weight Loss: This is one of the important yoga poses for weight loss, especially the lower belly fat.
+- Weight Loss: This is one of the important yoga poses for weight loss, especially for lower belly fat.
 It helps to burn the fat of the lower belly region and lower abdominal sides.

 - Yoga for abs: If you want to make your six-pack abs, no need to go to the GYM, do it naturally with the help of this asana.

 - It Tones up and strengthens the pelvis, hips, lower back, abdomen, legs and also the perineum muscles.

 - It is also recommended for women who have given birth recently and want to reduce weight without doing too many exercises.